Kookaburra – cheeky laughing bird

 However, the next morning, we were abruptly awakened by a strange, raucous laughter coming from outside our tent.
 At first, I thought it might be a hyena, but then I remembered that Australia doesn’t have hyenas.
 Curious, we stepped outside and were delighted to discover that the source of the laughter was a kookaburra – a unique and beloved bird that is a symbol of Australia.

 Since then, we have encountered these cheeky birds on many camping trips, and have learned to keep our food well guarded, as they have a knack for helping themselves to any unattended snacks!

 In fact, they can even ‘collect’ sausages from the hot grill or a plate at the dinner table.

-Kookaburra’s beak went deep into the butter and it wouldn’t go out despite the bird’s big efforts.
-I had to help the bird by grabbing it and separating butter from its beak.
+The bird’s beak went deep into the butter and wouldn’t come out, despite its big efforts.
+I had to help the bird by gently grabbing it and separating the butter from its beak.